FirasMosbahi/z-wallet/README.md

 ### 1. Clone the repository:
 git clone https://github.com/FirasMosbahi/z-wallet.git
 ### 2.Install the dependencies:
-npm install
+yarn

 cd ui

-npm install
+yarn
+### 2.configure ganache:
+open ganache
+choose quickstart
+change configuration to http://127.0.0.1   - port to 8545  - server id 1337
+take public address of first account

+### 3.configure truffle:
+go search in project for 1337 and change address to address copied from ganache places : networks in myNFT.json and ERC732.json

-### 3.Compile and migrate the smart contracts:
+### 4.Compile and migrate the smart contracts:
 truffle compile

-truffle migrate
+truffle migrate --network development --reset
-### 4.Start the development server
+### 5.Start the development server
 cd ui

-npm run start
+yarn run start

 ## Contributing:
 Contributions to ZWallet are welcome!
 If you find any bugs or want to suggest new features, please open an issue or submit a pull request.